-Derived from automotive technology, SAS is able to electronically monitor and control lift truck operations, helping to reduce the risk of accidents.
+Derived from automotive technology, SAS is able to electronically monitor and control forklift operations, helping to reduce the risk of accidents.
 In short, when the SAS system detects instability, its advanced sensors simultaneously signal and engage the appropriate controller.
 The Active Control Rear Stabilizer or the Active Mast Function Controller adds stability and helps avoid accidents or injuries.

 Active Control Rear Stabilizer System

 Toyota’s SAS uses patented technology to sense various factors that lead to potential lateral instability.
-When those conditions are detected, the SAS instantly locks a hydraulic cylinder on the rear steer axle, changing the lift truck’s stability footprint from triangular in shape to rectangular.
+When those conditions are detected, the SAS instantly locks a hydraulic cylinder on the rear steer axle, changing the forklift’s stability footprint from triangular in shape to rectangular.
 The resulting increase in stability reduces the likelihood of a lateral overturn.